pugjs/pug-zh-cn/src/language/filters.md

 template: language
 id: language/filters
 extraMods:
+  - babel-preset-es2015
+  - jstransformer-babel
+  - jstransformer-cdata-js
-  - jstransformer-coffee-script@1.1.0
+  - jstransformer-coffee-script
-  - jstransformer-markdown-it@0.2.3
+  - jstransformer-markdown-it
 ---

 # Filters

 Filters let you use other languages within a Pug template.
 They take a block of plain text as an input.
 To pass options to the filter, add them inside parentheses after the filter name, just like one would do with [tag attributes]: `:less(ieCompat=false)`.

 All [JSTransformer modules] can be used as Pug filters.
-Popular filters include `:coffee-script`, `:babel`, `:uglify-js`, `:less`, and `:markdown-it`.
+Popular filters include `:babel`, `:uglify-js`, `:scss`, and `:markdown-it`.
 Check out the documentation for the JSTransformer for the options supported for the specific filter.

-After you have located which JSTransformer is useful for you as a Pug filter, simply install it through npm in your project directory:
+If you couldn't find an appropriate filter for your use case, you can also write your own [custom filter].

+For example, if you want to be able to use CoffeeScript and Markdown (using Markdown-it renderer) in your Pug template, you would first make sure that these features are installed:

 ```sh
 $ npm install --save jstransformer-coffee-script